1 Example programs

 The true value.

-Determines if some value is zero or not.
+Determines if some number is zero or not.

 WeScheme uses code and utilities from the following external projects:

-The following folks have helped tremendously in the implementation of WeScheme by implementing libraries, giving guidence, reporting bugs, and suggesting improvements.
+The following folks have helped tremendously in the implementation of WeScheme by implementing libraries, giving guidance, reporting bugs, and suggesting improvements.

-Please send any bug reports to Danny Yoo (dyoo@hashcollision.org).
+Please send any bug reports to Emmanuel Schanzer (contact@bootstrapworld.org).